ArefinAlter/bolt.hackathon/docs/2_Tech_Stack.md

-# Tech Stack & Rationale: AI Returns Agent
+# Tech Stack & Rationale: AI Returns Agent (Hackathon Demo)

 ## 1. Overview

 This document details the technology stack chosen for the AI Returns Agent project and the rationale behind each choice.
-The stack is designed to be modern, scalable, and developer-friendly, leveraging the free tiers and hackathon perks available.
+The stack is designed to be modern, scalable, and developer-friendly, leveraging the free tiers and hackathon perks available. **This is a simulation-focused demo for hackathon purposes.**

 ## 2. Core Components